tofu13/READY./README.md

 # READY.

 READY. is an educational Commodore 64 emulator written in python 3.

 Target is not perfect emulation, but rather learning how that computer works and rebuilding it after decades.

 A special thanks to the numberless sources of information found on the web.

-## Installation (on GNU/Linux)
+## Installation

-Python >= 3.7 is required.
+Python >= 3.8 is required.
+On GNU/Linux `xsel` or `xclip` packages are required in order to paste text.

 ```shell
 git clone https://github.com/tofu13/READY..git
 cd READY.
 ```

 For a standalone environment it is suggested to:

 ```shell
 virtualenv venv -p python3